-Cost of living adjustments 3% of the lesser of the pension amount and \$15,000 per year mortality is represented by the RP-2014 Blue Collar Mortality with Scale MP-2014, fully generational.
+Actuarial cost method Entry age Amortization method Level % of payroll on an open basis Remaining amortization period 9 years Asset valuation method Inflation Salary increases Investment rate of return Cost of living adjustments Retirement age Market Value 3.0% 3.5% 7.75% 3% of the lesser of the pension amount and \$15,000 per year 65 Mortality It is assumed that both pre-retirement mortality and beneficiary mortality is represented by the RP-2014 Blue Collar Mortality with Scale MP-2014, fully generational.
 Mortality for retired members is represented by the RP-2014 Blue Collar Mortality Table set forward three years for males, and six years for females, fully generational.
 Mortality for disabled members is represented by the RP-2000 Mortality Table set forward two years.
 Generational adjusting is based on Scale MP-2014.
+Family composition It is assumed that 80% of all members will be survived by a spouse and that females (males) are three years younger (older) than members.
+Administrative expenses The normal cost is increased by an amount equal to the anticipated administrative expenses for the upcoming fiscal year.
+The amount for plan year 2018 is \$600,000 and is anticipated to increase at 4.0% per year.